hockmanlab/SANS_2026/1_Cell_Ranger/Cell_ranger_explanation.md

 3. You can then explore the interactive Cell Ranger report and its quality-control metrics.

 > **Note:** GitHub may not display the full interactive HTML report directly because of the file size.
 Downloading the file and opening it locally in a web browser allows you to view the report properly.

----

-## Main Cell Ranger Output Files

-The main output files are:

-* **`analysis/`** — contains additional Cell Ranger analysis results and outputs, including clustering and dimensional-reduction results.

-* **`molecule_info.h5`** — contains detailed information about detected molecules, including cell barcodes, UMIs, and associated features.
-This file can be used for more detailed downstream analysis.

-* **`cloupe.cloupe`** — a file that can be opened in **Loupe Browser** to interactively explore the single-cell dataset, including cell clusters and gene expression.

-* **`raw_feature_bc_matrix/`** — contains the unfiltered gene expression matrix.
-It includes barcodes and their associated expression counts before Cell Ranger applies cell-calling/filtering.

-* **`filtered_feature_bc_matrix/`** — contains the filtered gene expression matrix for the cells identified by Cell Ranger.

-* **`raw_feature_bc_matrix.h5`** — contains the raw expression matrix stored as a single HDF5 file.

-* **`filtered_feature_bc_matrix.h5`** — contains the filtered expression matrix stored as a single HDF5 file.
-It contains the same expression information as the three files inside the `filtered_feature_bc_matrix/` folder, but stores the information in a single file.

-* **`web_summary.html`** — an interactive HTML report summarising the Cell Ranger run and providing important quality-control metrics.

-* **`metrics_summary.csv`** — contains key Cell Ranger summary metrics in a tabular format, which can be useful for checking the overall quality of the sequencing and cell-calling results.

 In the next section, we will read in the  **`filtered_feature_bc_matrix.h5`** and **`filtered_feature_bc_matrix/`**